lucasjoliveau/doc/es/developer/reference/frontend/owl_components.md

-This example shows that Owl is available as a library in the global namespace as `owl`: it can simply be used like most libraries in Odoo.
-Note that we defined here the template as a static property, but without using the `static` keyword, which is not available in some browsers (Odoo javascript code should be Ecmascript 2019 compliant).
+This example shows that Owl is available as a library in the global namespace as `owl`: it can simply be used like most libraries in Konvergo ERP.
+Note that we defined here the template as a static property, but without using the `static` keyword, which is not available in some browsers (Konvergo ERP javascript code should be Ecmascript 2019 compliant).

 We define here the template in the javascript code, with the help of the `xml` helper.
 However, it is only useful to get started.
-In practice, templates in Odoo should be defined in an xml file, so they can be translated.
+In practice, templates in Konvergo ERP should be defined in an xml file, so they can be translated.
 In that case, the component should only define the template name.

 In practice, most components should define 2 or 3 files, located at the same